mdbloice/Pyrea/README.md

 Details of the HCfused method can be found here:

-Pfeifer, Bastian, and Michael G. Schimek.
-"A hierarchical clustering and data fusion approach for disease subtype discovery."
-Journal of Biomedical Informatics 113 (2021): 103636.
+Pfeifer, Bastian, and Schimek, Michael G. "A hierarchical clustering and data fusion approach for disease subtype discovery" *Journal of Biomedical Informatics* **113** (2021): 103636.

 <https://www.sciencedirect.com/science/article/pii/S1532046420302641>